Soothing Oat Bath Saltshttps://www.brambleberry.com/in-the-studio/projects/body-care/soothing-oat-bath-salts/PS000058.html

 0.5 oz.
 Polysorbate 80

 0.5 oz.
-Oatmeal Milk & Honey Fragrance Oil
+Oatmeal Milk and Honey Fragrance Oil

 In a large bowl, mix together 32 ounces of extra fine Epsom salt and 1 ounce of colloidal oatmeal.
 Use your hands or a whisk to mix and break up the clumps.